Whitestone Environmental Committee Initiatives

 Whitestone Environmental Stewardship Committee News

-How about becoming a citizen scientist?
+Are you a citizen scientist?

 Are you interested the plants and animals that inhabit Whitestone?
-How about becoming a citizen scientist.
-Its easy and fun and you can help other scientists understand our area better.
+How about becoming a citizen scientist?
+It's easy and fun and you can help other scientists understand our area better.
 INaturalist and EBirds are two apps that you can install on your phone or tablet.
 Both allow you to identify species and record your observations.

 Every observation can contribute to biodiversity science, from the rarest butterfly to the most common backyard weed.
 Your findings are reviewed by knowledgeable scientists and shared with scientific data repositories like the Global Biodiversity Information Facility GBIF to help scientists find and use your data.
 All you have to do is observe.